-Designer's Note.
-The Chindits (3 Indian Division) were specifically tasked to disrupt the rear area communications of the 15th Army and support the Chinese/US forces.
+Design Note: The Chindits (3 Indian Division) were specifically tasked to disrupt the rear area communications of the 15th Army and support the Chinese/US forces.
 They were organized into "columns" of approximately company strength.
-They were designed to move independently and come together when needed for attack or defense.
-These men were lightly armed and trained similarly to the modern day "lightfighter".
+The ywere of designed to move independently and come together when needed for attack or defense.
+These men were lightly armed and trained similarly to the modern day "light fighter."
 In addition, they were all specifically trained and adept at living for long periods with minimal supply in the jungle.